discordjs/guide/guide/interactions/context-menus.md

 ## Receiving context menu command interactions

-Context Menus are received via an interaction.
-You can check if a given interaction is a context menu by invoking the `isContextMenuCommand()` method, you can use the `isMessageContextMenuCommand()` and `isUserContextMenuCommand()` methods to check for the specific type of context menu interaction:
+Context menus commands, just like slash commands, are received via an interaction.
+You can check if a given interaction is a context menu by invoking the `isContextMenuCommand()` method, or the `isMessageContextMenuCommand()` and `isUserContextMenuCommand()` methods to check for the specific type of context menu interaction:

 ```js {2}
 client.on('interactionCreate', interaction => {